 A two-pronged approach: The first strategy is to procure renewable energy to power the properties in their Greater Boston region.
 The second strategy is their pioneering work to develop ultra-low fossil fuel lab buildings.
 Now under construction in Kendall Square, Alexandria is building a 500,000 GSF core-shell lab that will approach fossil fuel free for space heating.
-Rick will be joined by Jacob Knowles, Director of Sustainable Design at BR+A Consulting Engineers, to describe the integrated design that will achieve this goal.
+Rick will be joined by Cathy Bell AIA, LEED, AP, Senior Associate at NBBJ, and Jacob Knowles, Director of Sustainable Design at BR+A Consulting Engineers, to describe the integrated design that will achieve this goal.

 Executive Director - Sustainability Operations - Greater Boston, Alexandria Real Estate Equities, Inc.